google/WebFundamentals/src/content/en/fundamentals/security/credential-management/index.md

 If the user signed in with a federated identity provider such as Google Sign-In, Facebook, GitHub:

-1. After the user successfully signs in or creates an account, create the [`FederatedCredential`](/web/fundamentals/security/credential-management/reference#federatedcredential) with the user's email address as the ID and specify the identity provider with `.provider`.
+1. After the user successfully signs in or creates an account, create the [`FederatedCredential`](https://developer.mozilla.org/en-US/docs/Web/API/FederatedCredential) with the user's email address as the ID and specify the identity provider with `FederatedCredentials.provider`.
-2. Save the credential object using [`navigator.credentials.store()`](/web/fundamentals/security/credential-management/reference#navigatorcredentialsstorecred).
+2. Save the credential object using [`navigator.credentials.store()`](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/store).

 Learn more in
 [Sign In Users](/web/fundamentals/security/credential-management/retrieve-credentials#federated-login).

 If the user signed in with a username and password:

-1. After the user successfully signs in or creates an account, create the [`PasswordCredential`](/web/fundamentals/security/credential-management/reference#passwordcredential) with the user ID and the password.
+1. After the user successfully signs in or creates an account, create the [`PasswordCredential`](https://developer.mozilla.org/en-US/docs/Web/API/PasswordCredential) with the user ID and the password.
-2. Save the credential object using [`navigator.credentials.store()`](/web/fundamentals/security/credential-management/reference#navigatorcredentialsstorecred).
+2. Save the credential object using [`navigator.credentials.store()`](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/store).

 Learn more in
 [Save Credentials from Forms](/web/fundamentals/security/credential-management/save-forms).